Sir Michael Stoute Profile

 The masterful elder statesman of British racing, Sir Michael Stoute has won the Champion Flat Trainer title on ten occasions and claimed every English classic.

-A five times Epsom Derby winner, the Newmarket trainer has also picked up a record 82 Royal Ascot winners, the Prix de l'Arc de Triomphe, The Japan Cup twice and four Breeders' Cup turf titles.
+A six times Epsom Derby winner, the Newmarket trainer has also picked up a record 82 Royal Ascot winners, the Prix de l'Arc de Triomphe, The Japan Cup twice and four Breeders' Cup turf titles.

 Early life in Barbados

 For such an institution of the British racing scene, Stoute was actually born in Barbados to a family who can trace their history on the Caribbean island back 300 years.

 Stoute's father Ronald was the Chief Police Commissioner on Barbados and the Stoute family home backed on to the Garrison Savannah racecourse, meaning a young Michael could peer over the fence for a view of proceedings.

 Initially, Stoute's interest in racing was more media based, getting a job as a racing commentator while helping out at the yard of three times Barbados Derby winning trainer Freddie Thirkell.

 It was a media move that brought Stoute to Britain in 1964 as he chased a job as a racing commentator with the BBC.
 He got down to the final six of a recruitment processes that eventually saw Julian Wilson get the gig.

 But Stoute wasn't done with the UK or British racing, and he got a job with Pat Rohan at his North Yorkshire yard.